yatisht/usher/README.md

 * **RIPPLES** is a program that uses a phylogenomic technique to rapidly and sensitively detect recombinant nodes and their ancestors in a mutation-annotated tree (MAT).

-Please refer our [wiki](https://usher-wiki.readthedocs.io/) for detailed instructions on installing and using UShER package.
+Please refer our [wiki](https://usher-wiki.readthedocs.io/) for detailed instructions on installing and using the UShER package.

 ## Acknowledgement